jdgarwick/SonicPi/README.md

 It is also possible to modify the *duration* and *amplitude* of a sample using an ADSR envelope.
 However, this works slightly differently to the ADSR envelope available on synths.

-Sample envelopes only allow you to reduce the amplitude and duration of a sample - and never to increase it.
+Sample envelopes only allow you to reduce the amplitude and duration of a sample - and never to increaseit.
 The sample will stop when either the sample has finished playing or the envelope has completed - whichever is first.
 So, if you use a very long `release:`, it won't extend the duration of the sample.

 ## Amen Envelopes